borisdj/EFCore.BulkExtensions/README.md

 Test was done locally on following configuration: INTEL Core i5-3570K 3.40GHz, DDRIII 8GB x 2, SSD 840 EVO 128 GB.

 If you find this project useful you can mark it by leaving a Github Star.

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.
+(CONTRIBUTING.md)

 [![NuGet](https://img.shields.io/npm/l/express.svg)](https://github.com/borisdj/EFCore.BulkExtensions/blob/master/LICENSE)